NanamiKubota/CooperLabWebsite.github.io/sequencing.md

     </container>
 ### Pricing
-We require a minimum order of $400 and at least 5 strains for new accounts.
+We require a minimum order of $400 or at least 5 different strains for new accounts.

 <container>
 ​    <div class="row">